Tyonnchie-Berry-1996/Public-Test/README.md

 On paper, “48 CPUs” sounds like overkill.
 But:
 - Without hyperthreading, my Windows host would only see 24 cores
-- Windows isn’t exactly friendly about enabling and using hyperthreading efficiently
+- On bare-metal Windows, I often felt limited by how the system handled resources and background workloads, and enabling hyperthreading never gave me the same       sense of control I get with Proxmox.
+With a type-1 hypervisor, I can decide exactly how many vCPUs each VM gets and how threads are allocated, instead of          relying on a single host OS to make those decisions for everything.
 - With Proxmox, I can expose more logical CPUs to VMs and shape exactly how they’re used

-This setup let me learn:
+This setup has taught me a lot about how my hardware actually behaves, including:

-- When “more cores” actually helps
+- When “more cores” actually makes a difference
-- How NUMA affects VM placement
+- How NUMA impacts VM placement and performance
-- How to balance **vCPUs per VM** vs system responsiveness
+- How to balance **vCPUs per VM** against overall system responsiveness

 ---

 ## Storage Architecture

-I use **two main 8 TB HDDs**, each with a specific role.
+I use **two main 8 TB external hard drives**, each with a specific role.

-### 1. Cluster NFS (8 TB, internal to the cluster)
+### 1. Cluster NFS/LVM External Drive (8 TB, internal to the cluster)

 This drive is attached to the cluster and formatted as **LVM**:

 - **5 TB LV:**
   - Dedicated to **VM disks** and **ISO images**
   - Exported via **NFS** to all cluster nodes
   - Acts as the main shared storage for the Proxmox cluster

 - **3 TB (remaining LVM space):**
   - Used as a **local fallback** storage pool
-  - If NFS has issues, I still have space that can be mounted and used locally on the node
+  - If there’s an issue with NFS, I still have space that can be mounted and used locally on the node

-This keeps “VM stuff” (disks + ISOs) centralized while still giving me a safety net.
+This keeps all the “VM stuff” (disks + ISOs) centralized, while still giving me a safety net.

 ---